 - In a new tab or window, log into your DNS provider and navigate to your DNS Zone File (sometimes appears as Domain Files, Manage DNS).

 - Find the record type that you'll need to update or create.
 In the example below, all DNS record types are displayed together.
-Your DNS provider may show each record type (A, CNAME, TXT, etc.) in a separate section; if this is the case, find the section for your invalid record.
+Your DNS provider may show each record type (A, CNAME, TXT, etc.) in a separate section.
+If this is the case, find the section for your invalid record.
 Add a new record by clicking Add (Add Record, Create new record, etc).
 HubSpot does not host email accounts so changes to your MX records will not affect your HubSpot content.

-- Click Copy next to the value in the Required value column to paste into the corresponding field in your DNS provider account.
+- Click Copy next to the value in the Value column and paste it into the corresponding field in your DNS provider account.

 - Complete these steps for both CNAME records and the TXT record in your HubSpot domain manager, then Save your changes in your DNS provider account.

-Once you've made all the necessary changes to your DNS records, you can close out of the Domain Manager.
+Once you've made all the necessary changes to your DNS records, you can close the domain manager.
 Check back in around 14 hours to confirm your email sending domain has been successfully connected.
-Please be aware that it can take up to 24 hours for changes made with your DNS provider to be reflected in HubSpot.
+It can take up to 24 hours for changes made with your DNS provider to be reflected in HubSpot.